gmarkall/nbep-7/README.md

 and modules (a module is a compiled object, which is generated from `@cuda.jit`-ted functions).
 The management of streams, events, and modules should be unchanged by the presence or absence of an EMM.

+### Asynchronous allocation / deallocation

+An asynchronous memory manager might provide the facility for an allocation or free to take a CUDA stream and execute asynchronously.
+For freeing this is unlikely to cause issues since it operates at a layer beneath Python, but for allocations this could be problematic if the user tries to then launch a kernel on the default stream from this asynchronous memory allocation.

+The interface described in this proposal will not be required to support asynchronous allocation and deallocation, and as such these use cases will not be considered further.
+However, nothing in this proposal should preclude the straightforward addition of asynchronous operations in future versions of the interface.

 ### Non-requirements